o3de/o3de.org/content/docs/release-notes/archive/2107-1-release-notes.md

 ## Known Issues

-* [The current list of Known Issues](https://github.com/o3de/o3de/issues/1736).
+* [The current list of Known Issues in release 2107.1](https://github.com/o3de/o3de/issues/1736).
 Help the community out and grab one&mdash;--or a few!
 Or just comment on them and provide us with your thoughts.